espenraugstad/uia_showcase/README.md

-# uia_showcase
+# UiA Showcase

-Showcase of (some of) my work done while working at the University of Agder.
+This is a place where I've gathered some of the various code I've created and used while working as an adviser at the University of Agder.